 Becoming International Beauty Queen

 The final question to the finalists was, “Do you feel lockdown is the solution to the pandemic?”; Naaz Joshi answered, “No, just lockdown can decrease the number of patients.
-It’s also the duty of every human being to take care of the safety measures as recommended by WHO, and we queens should motivate others to stay calm and positive.”
+Every human being also must take care of the safety measures as recommended by WHO, and we queens should motivate others to stay calm and positive.”

 She has held sessions at different universities like Lovely Professional University in Punjab and Vellore Institute of Technology and especially focused on sensitizing people about the LGBTQ+ people.